About postal voting

 How can I return my application form?

-- By post - you can post back your application form to: Elections and registration office, Municipal Offices, Promenade, Cheltenham, GL50 9SA
+- By post - you can post back your application form to: Electoral services, Municipal Offices, Promenade, Cheltenham, GL50 9SA

 - By email - You can scan and email your application form to email@example.com.
 Please ensure your form is hand signed and it is a clear scan.